Boran/docker-drupal/README.md

 - Examine log of the container started above (named drupal8003) `docker logs -f drupal8003`

-- connect a shell to the running container using 'nsenter':
+- connect a shell to the running container using 'nsenter': Install the nsenter container, find your container PID and start it.
   `sudo docker run -v /usr/local/bin:/target jpetazzo/nsenter`

   `  PID=$(sudo docker inspect --format {{.State.Pid}} drupal8003)`

   `  sudo nsenter --target $PID --mount --uts --ipc --net --pid`

 - Run a shell only for a new container